appswithlove/loco-android/README.md

 In oder to use the plugin follow those steps:

-1.Add the following code to you `build.gradle` file in the `app` folder.
+1.Add the following code to you `build.gradle` file in the `root` folder.

 ```groovy
 buildscript {